cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 The ``value`` field of Variables and Parameters can be assigned a value after construction, but the assigned value must satisfy the object attributes.
-A Euclidean projection onto the set defined by the attributes is given by the ``round`` method.
+A Euclidean projection onto the set defined by the attributes is given by the ``project`` method.

 .. code:: python